2022-23 University of Washington Transfer Acceptance Rate, Requirements, and Application Deadline

 • Earned stellar grades in their first year at a community college or 4-year university.

-According to the university, a few years ago, the average transfer GPA was 3.53.
-However, for non-residents, a 3.75 or better puts candidates in a much better position.
-Out-of-state applicants will definitely want to earn as many A’s as possible on their transcripts.
+Applicants must have a minimum GPA of 2.5 to be considered for transfer.
+That said, between 2020 and 2022, the mid-50% GPA for admitted transfer students was 3.24-3.85.
+For non-residents, a 3.75 or better puts candidates in a much better position.
+Out-of-state applicants will want to earn as many A’s as possible on their transcripts.

 All applicants must write a personal statement and submit it with the transfer application for admission.
 The personal statement should be a comprehensive narrative essay outlining significant aspects of your academic and personal history, particularly those that provide context for your academic achievements and educational choices.
-Quality of writing and depth of content contribute toward a meaningful and relevant personal statement (750-1,000 words).
+Quality of writing and depth of content contribute toward a meaningful and relevant personal statement.

 You should address the following topics in your personal statement.
 Within each subtopic, such as Academic History, write only about what is meaningful to your life and experience.
 Do not feel compelled to address each and every question.